-Nicki Minaj Lights Up The Paris Fashion Week With Bare Chest Exposed!
+Nicki Minaj Lights Up Paris Fashion Week With Bare Chest Exposed!
 [Pics]

 A post shared by Nicki Minaj (@nickiminaj) on

-Let’s now examine the importance of the Paris Fashion Week.
+Let’s now examine the importance of Paris Fashion Week.
 This international fashion show has been serving an important gateway to future celebrities and stars.
 It provides a tremendously powerful platform for fashion industry to keep grooming and making its way ahead through thick and thin.
 In addition, who does not like all artists gathered in one place?
 It is literally the perfect excuse for most artists to be seen chilling out alongside each other.

 In the Paris Fashion Week, the public eyed Alicia Keys, Sienna Miller, Kate Moss and Rihanna, who in addition to posing in the front row performing Dior parades, presented a collection of shoes for Puma.
 Here’s a snap of Alicia Keys during her stay at Paris for the Fashion Week